Geoffrey42/fizzBuzz/README.md

 - [docker-compose](https://docs.docker.com/compose/install/) *version 1.27.4*
 - [gommit](https://github.com/antham/gommit) (**only** if you want to contribute to the project) *version 2.2.0*

-**Important note**: The specified versions are for information purposes only.
+⚠**Important note**: The specified versions are for information purposes only.
 They are the versions used to develop the project and not the minimum required to run it.

 ## Installation